minho42/roster-ios-public/README.md

 ## Pro Plan

 > 26/1/2025: **⚠️ We've identified an issue where some subscribed users are unable to see their coworkers.
 We're working on fixing the issue.
-We sincerely apologise for the inconvenience.**
+We sincerely apologise for the inconvenience.
+Make sure to cancel the subscription if it doesn't work for you before free-trial ends.**

 Pro plan is a monthly subscription to unlock all features: